bbauska/ShayHowe-Adv-HTML5-CSS3/readme.md

 <h4>Feature Detection Demo</h4>

-In the demonstration above, the button inherits some default styles.
+<p>In the demonstration above, the button inherits some default styles.
 However, specific styles are only applied based on whether or not CSS3 gradient background are supported.
 In this case, rounded corners and box shadows are also included within the conditional styles.
 Those browsers